 The court may also apportion the costs for child care and health care coverage (i.e. medical, optometric, dental or orthodontic, or counseling costs) between the parents.
 These guidelines are presumed appropriate unless either parent presents evidence warranting a deviation.

 Orders are established in accordance with the statutory child support guidelines in SDCL Chapter 25-7.
 To determine the child support payment based on the combined monthly net income of both parents and the number of children, you may use this online Child Support Obligation Schedule.

 In situations where one parent has primary physical custody, the basic child support obligation worksheet calculates the basic child support a person may be ordered to pay under South Dakota Guidelines.

 In numerous situations the parents of two or more children agree and/or the court orders a split custody arrangement where one parent will be the primary physical custodian of one or more children and the other parent will be the primary custodial parent of the other child(ren).

 To calculate the child support obligation based on a split custody arrangement, you may download the Split Custody Child Support Obligation Worksheet.

-If the parents have agreed in writing to a detailed shared parenting plan which provides that the child(ren) will reside no less than 180 nights per calendar year in each parent's home, and that the parents will share the duties and responsibilities of parenting the child and the expenses of the child(ren) in proportion to their incomes, and the shared parenting plan has been incorporated in the custody order, the court may, if deemed appropriate under the circumstances, grant a cross credit on the amount of the child support obligation based on the number of nights the child(ren) resides with each parent.
+If a custody order by the court contains a detailed shared parenting plan which provides that the child(ren) will reside no less than 180 nights per calendar year in each parent's home, and that the parents will share the duties and responsibilities of parenting the child and the expenses of the child(ren) in proportion to their incomes, the court may, if deemed appropriate under the circumstances, grant a cross credit on the amount of the child support obligation based on the number of nights the child(ren) resides with each parent.

 In deciding whether a shared parenting child support cross-credit is appropriate, the court shall consider whether it would have a substantial negative effect on the child's standard of living.